bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 If you're still lost, you can call `--stacktrace --debug` flags (for example, `gradle ... --stacktrace --debug`) to get more detailed logs.

-In most cases `--stacktrace` should be enough, and the `Gradle Runner` step includes this flag by default.
+In most cases `--stacktrace` should be enough, and the `Gradle Runner` Step includes this flag by default.

 ![](/img/stacktrace.png)